Mr-C4T/LeCyborg/README.md

 please note that the warmup time variable corresponds to a waiting time for the global recording to begin (not for every loop iteration) made because of a sensor bug in the 30 first seconds after connexion.

-Here is a command you can adapt to run a record with your dataset:
+Here is a command you can adapt to start your dataset recording:
 ```bash
 cd LeCyborg
 ```